TEC-Toolkit/tec-toolkit.github.io/README.md

 # Cite as

-Milan Markovic, Daniel Garijo, Stefano Germano and Iman Naja.
+> Milan Markovic, Daniel Garijo, Stefano Germano and Iman Naja.
 Transparent Emission Calculations (TEC) Toolkit.
 2023.
-URL: https://tec-toolkit.github.io/
+URL: https://tec-toolkit.github.io

 # License

-The license for the TEC toolkit is [CC-BY 4.0][http://creativecommons.org/licenses/by/4.0] - - see the [LICENSE](LICENSE) file for details.
+The license for the TEC toolkit is [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0).
+See the [LICENSE](LICENSE) file for details.

-Note that all the TEC toolkits components are under the same license except for the Semantic Machine Lerning Impact Calculator which is under the MIT License (MIT).
+Note that the TEC toolkits components have different licenses.
+Please refer to the LICENSE files in the specific components to know more about them.

 # Resources